-Study Unit 3 will review the area of pain management and animal welfare in the critical care setting.
-The ethical arguments surrounding critical care will be discussed as will different strategies for assessing and managing pain.
+This unit will review the area of pain management and animal welfare in the critical care setting The ethical arguments surrounding critical care will be discussed as will different strategies for assessing and managing pain.

-Study Unit 4 will cover the various means by which homeostasis can be monitored and maintained in the critically ill patient specifically reviewing maintenance of blood pressure, glucose homeostasis, body temperature regulation and support of the respiratory system.
+Study Unit 4 Homeostasis

+This unit will cover the various means by which homeostasis can be monitored and maintained in the critically ill patient specifically reviewing maintenance of blood pressure, glucose homeostasis, body temperature regulation and support of the respiratory system.